-The stock market and your portfolio1 grew nicely this quarter, despite fears of possible trade wars, higher interest rates and interim bouts of volatility.
+The stock market grew nicely this quarter, despite fears of possible trade wars, higher interest rates and interim bouts of volatility.
 A rather noisy ongoing trade dispute with China, the European Union, and even our neighbor and strong ally Canada failed to derail the economy and markets.
 Indeed, the business expansion continues its robust advance: GDP is humming along and the second quarter is expected to reach a new recovery high of 3.5% growth or better.
 This is great news for working families as the unemployment rate has declined to the lowest level in 49 years!
 These latest readings add impetus to stronger consumer spending which is two thirds of the economy.
 As we stated in last quarter’s newsletter during heightened market volatility: “Our best advice: stay positive.
 It’s likely just a normal correction”!

 How Will an Expanding Economy Affect Your Portfolio?

 An improving economy supports a rising stock market.
 Why?
 Simply put, a growing economy generates greater corporate sales and profits.
 The big danger for investors is recessions.
 Historically, it takes a recession to bring on a major stock market decline of 25% or more.
 However, our view is that there is no recession in sight for at least the next 12 months.
 This clears the runway for the stock market to keep advancing.
 Certainly, the markets will have temporary declines as they have recently experienced, but that is normal.
 Given the latest robust readings for the economy, our best advice remains: continue to stay positive!

 Inflation is starting to kick in, as well.
 Historically there have been specific investment sectors that tend to do well with a rising inflation environment such as energy, materials and natural resources.
 These investment themes are well represented in your high quality portfolio, enhancing the potential for higher returns as the cycle progresses.